FlineDev/CapExis/README.md

 # CapExis

-A modern, Swift-native persistance framework for all Swift platforms.
+A modern, Swift-native persistance framework for all Apple platforms.